 So let us look at the facts.
 Australia imposed a total ban on overseas trade for Australian native birds in December 1959.
 We have to ask ourselves has that ban been in the best interest of those native birds and the answer is very simple, NO it hasn't!
 Time has taught us that total bans don't work and it's common knowledge that many of Australian's native birds have suffered because of that ban.
 Despite a number of favorable Commonwealth Government inquiries and recommendations into sustainable utilization and overseas trade of Australia's native birds, both wild and captive raised, arguments put forward by Government and non Government bodies have thwarted any attempt to relax the existing laws.

-Again we have to ask ourselves, " Who are these non-government bodies that constantly and continually oppose any logical, practical and common sense legislation?"
+Again we have to ask ourselves, " Who are these non-government bodies that continually oppose any logical, practical and common sense legislation?"

 Ultimately we find that the non-government bodies are the more radical elements within the conservation movement.
 These radical animal rights groups lack totally any form of field knowledge.
 They fail miserably to understand the basic principles of wildlife management and avicultural captive breeding programs.
 They tell deceitful lies and use blatant propaganda to project their own personal interests upon an uninformed general public to gain funds.
 Their objectives are based solely on emotion; they do not deal with ecological fact at all.
 Perhaps somebody should tell these radical groups that captive breeding by dedicated aviculturists is not a criminal activity.